-- The app works on most modern distributions but does not support Ubuntu 14.04 and all Linux distributions based on Ubuntu 14.04.
+- The app works on most modern 64-bit Linux distributions with systemd.

 Download and install the app

 - Download the latest version of the app from our website.